ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

     * - ``x Foo.: y``
       - ``Foo.FromListCons x y``

-One might wonder why this doesn't align more closely with the interface of ``-XOverloadedLists``, e.g. ``Foo.fromListN 3 [x, y, z]``.
+One might wonder why this doesn't align more closely with the interface of ``-XOverloadedLists``, e.g. ``Foo.fromList [x, y, z]``.
 The reason is to avoid the intermediate list, which would need to typecheck as a list.
 Similar reason for defining new ``enumFrom`` functions instead of reusing Prelude's.
 See *Section 4.6 Heterogeneous Lists* for a use-case.

 We also decide to do ``Foo.buildList`` instead of something like ``Foo.fromList (x `Foo.cons` Foo.nil)`` so that there's one definition to jump to (e.g. with IDE integrations) instead of three.